CALIFORNIA STATE PTA LEGISLATION PLATFORM

 How You Can Help:

 The best way to draw attention to any issue that concerns you with regard to education is to make your voice heard by contacting our government representatives.
-Here’s a list of who they are and how to contact them.
-A personal message from you (as opposed to a form email) can be extremely effective – they assume that for every constituent they hear from, there are lots more with similar views:
+Use the link below to find your elected representatives and how to contact them.
+A personal message from you (as opposed to a form email) can be extremely effective.
+They assume that for every constituent they hear from, there are lots more with similar views:

 - National PTA Issues page